Lemonade (album): Background

-Beyoncé performing with Jay-Z at the On The Run Tour (2014), amidst rumors of marriage issues.
+Beyoncé performing with Jay-Z at the On the Run Tour (2014), amid rumors of marriage issues.

 Beyoncé's career took a transformative turn with the release of her fifth studio album, eponymously titled Beyoncé (2013).
 The album received widespread commercial and critical success, and its innovative surprise-release and visual format influenced how music is released in the digital age.
 This marked a significant shift in her public image, elevating her from a leading pop star to an auteur who defied industry conventions.

 The following year, her personal life became a subject of public scrutiny after rumors spread of her husband Jay-Z's infidelity.
-This was fuelled by a widely publicized incident at the 2014 Met Gala, where leaked elevator footage showed Beyoncé's sister Solange physically attacking Jay-Z. The family released a joint statement assuaging concerns, and while divorce rumours continued throughout Beyoncé and Jay-Z's joint On The Run Tour (2014), the couple presented a unified front.
+This was fueled by a widely publicized incident at the 2014 Met Gala, where leaked elevator footage showed Beyoncé's sister Solange physically attacking Jay-Z. The family released a joint statement assuaging concerns, and while divorce rumors continued throughout Beyoncé and Jay-Z's joint On the Run Tour (2014), the couple presented a unified front.

 On February 6, 2016, Beyoncé released the song "Formation" as a free download via music streaming service Tidal, accompanied by an unlisted music video on YouTube.
 The track, which blended trap and bounce, saw Beyoncé celebrate her culture, identity, and success as a black woman from the Southern United States.
 The song and video were met with widespread acclaim, with critics praising the release as a personal and political ode to black Southern heritage.
 Beyoncé performed the song a day after its release as part of a guest appearance during the Super Bowl 50 halftime show.
-A commercial aired after the performance announcing The Formation World Tour, with pre-sales opening two days later.
-While the performance received rave reviews from fans and critics, it was met with backlash, boycotts, and protests from some conservative figures and law enforcement organizations over perceived anti-police, anti-American, and anti-white racist messages.
+A commercial aired after the performance announcing the Formation World Tour, with presales opening two days later.
+While the performance received positive reviews from fans and critics, it was met with backlash, boycotts, and protests from some conservative figures and law enforcement organizations over perceived anti-police, anti-American, and anti-white racist messages.

 In an interview with Elle, published on April 4, 2016, Beyoncé was asked what she wanted to accomplish with the next phase of her career.
 She shared her desire to produce work that promoted healing and transformation, saying:"I hope I can create art that helps people heal.
 Art that makes people feel proud of their struggle.
 Everyone experiences pain, but sometimes you need to be uncomfortable to transform.
 Pain is not pretty, but I wasn't able to hold my daughter in my arms until I experienced the pain of childbirth!"